 Encouraging enterprise to lead the process in this way helps ensure that programmes delivered through Skillnet Ireland are highly relevant to the needs of industry.
 This approach also enables cohesive enterprise networking and the flexibility to respond to ever-changing skills demands through both formal and informal learning.

-Through our 70 Skillnet Learning Networks, Skillnet Ireland allocates funding to groups of businesses in the same industry sector (or region) and with similar training needs, so they can deliver subsidised training for their teams.
+Through our 70+ Skillnet Business Networks, Skillnet Ireland allocates funding to groups of businesses in the same industry sector (or region) and with similar training needs, so they can deliver subsidised training for their teams.
 Skillnet Ireland also plays a key role in supporting and enabling Skillnet funded groups to reach their full potential.

 Skillnet Ireland plays an important role in contributing to the national conversation on workforce development and in promoting the value of upskilling for those in employment and those seeking employment.

 Great synergies are derived from clusters of businesses with similar challenges (and opportunities) working together.
-Participating in a Skillnet Ireland Network creates these valuable business networking opportunities for businesses.
+Participating in a Skillnet Business Network creates these valuable business networking opportunities for businesses.

 Skillnet Ireland enhances the general competency and employability of learners, leading to increased career mobility and greater life opportunities.